+B-1 For each customer in Australia to whom you shipped goods in the investigation period list:

+name;

+• trade level ; Importer

+name;

+- trade level ; Importer - • - B-2 For each customer identified in B1 please provide the following information. - (a) Describe how the goods are sent to each customer in Australia, including a diagram if required.

+• Please see Annex B-2(1)

-- B-1 For each customer in Australia to whom you shipped goods in the investigation period list: - name; - address; - contact name and phone/fax number where known; and - trade level (for example: distributor, wholesaler, retailer, end user, original equipment). - B-2 For each customer identified in B1 please provide the following information. - (a) Describe how the goods are sent to each customer in Australia, including a diagram if required. - (b) Identify each party in the distribution chain and describe the functions performed by them.
-Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale. - (c) Explain who retains ownership of the goods at each stage of the distribution chain.
-In the case of delivered duty paid (DDP) sales, explain who retains ownership when the goods enter Australia. - (d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible). - (e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
-If export prices are based on price lists supply copies of those lists. - (f) State whether your firm is related to any of its Australian customers.
+- (b) Identify each party in the distribution chain and describe the functions performed by them.
+Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale. - Please see Annex B-2(1) - (c) Explain who retains ownership of the goods at each stage of the distribution chain.
+In the case of delivered duty paid (DDP) sales, explain who retains ownership when the goods enter Australia.

+• Please see Annex B-2(1)

+(d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible).

+• JFE Bars & Shapes has no agency or distributor agreements or other contracts.

+(e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
+If export prices are based on price lists supply copies of those lists.

+(f) State whether your firm is related to any of its Australian customers.
 Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).

+• JFE Bars & Shapes is not related to any of its Australian customers.

-- (g) Details of the forward orders of the goods (include quantities, values and scheduled shipping dates). - B-3 Do your export selling prices vary according to the distribution channel identified?
+(g) Details of the forward orders of the goods (include quantities, values and scheduled shipping dates).

+• Please see Annex B-2(2)

+B-3 Do your export selling prices vary according to the distribution channel identified?
 If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - B-4 Complete the spreadsheet entitled 'Australian sales' within the HRS Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.